grimpy/koditools/README.md

-# XBMC Tools
+# Kodi Tools

-This contains some tools to play with XBMC written in python
+This contains some tools to play with Kodi written in python

-## xbmcremote
+## kodiremote

-A CLI tool to control XBMC
+A CLI tool to control Kodi
-Uses keyboard to control XBMC all keys will be sent as is to XBMC and will be passed trough keymaps.xml Exceptions are the arrows keys which will be used for navigation.
+Uses keyboard to control Kodi all keys will be sent as is to Kodi and will be passed trough keymaps.xml Exceptions are the arrows keys which will be used for navigation.

-### Config ~/.config/xbmctools/remote.conf
+### Config ~/.config/koditools/remote.conf

-Used to configure shortcuts to actions http://wiki.xbmc.org/index.php?title=Action_IDs Or remap keys to others or configure macros http://wiki.xbmc.org/index.php?title=Keymap
+Used to configure shortcuts to actions http://kodi.wiki/view/Action_IDs Or remap keys to others or configure macros http://kodi.wiki/view/Keymap

 The config file should have a section called keybindings.
 The key represents the key you want to bind (either numeric acsii value or the character itself or KEY_CHARACTER (can be used for numbers)).